suvanl/apod-bot/README.md

 - Support for both PNG and JPG image files on both platforms
 - Support for videos on both platforms, with platform-specific requirements being taken into account
 - Images are always posted in the highest available resolution (the only limitation is each platform's file size limit)
+- Every image (or thumbnail if video) is also posted as an Instagram story

 ## Technologies used
 - TypeScript